jaceklaskowski/spark-kubernetes-book/docs/demo/running-spark-application-on-minikube.md

 ??? tip "Spark official documentation"
     Learn more from the [Spark official documentation]({{ spark.doc }}/running-on-kubernetes.html#rbac).

-A namespace is optional, but the service account and the cluster role binding with proper permissions would lead to the following exception message:
+Make sure to create the required Kubernetes resources (a service account and a cluster role binding) as without them you surely run into the following exception message:

 ```text
 Forbidden!Configured service account doesn't have access.
 Service account may have been revoked.